 This course is a lecture-based course on the geologic history of the American Southwest (broadly defined as the southern parts of California, Nevada, Utah, and Colorado as well as Arizona and New Mexico).
 Lectures will cover the geologic history in chronologic order and will highlight the important scientific studies that deciphered the geologic record of the region.

 Field Geology Seminar

-Each term, a different field topic in Southern California will be examined in both seminar and field format.
+Each term, a different field topic will be examined in both seminar and field format.
 Relevant readings will be discussed in a weekly class meeting.
 During the 3-day weekend field trip we will examine field localities relevant to the topic, to permit detailed discussion of the observations.
-Topic: TBD.
+Topic varies every year.
 Graded pass/fail.
-Ge 122 b offered 2022-23 (second term only)
+Topic: Anza-Borrego State Park.
+Ge 122b offered 2023-24 (second term only).